 - 11.66 grams / 31.1 grams per troy ounce = 0.375 troy ounces

-Tips for getting the best price for your gold in NJ
+How can you get the best price for your gold in NJ?

 -